denvergeeks/discourse-tag-layouts/README.md

 [Create custom layouts for individual Topic Posts in Discourse](https://meta.discourse.org/t/page-publishing/151971/145)

 ## First things first.

-Discourse default settings need some adjustments in order for this to work.
+### 1) Discourse default settings need some adjustments in order for this to work:

 In your site's admin settings, search for **tag** and insure the following settings:

 Required: ![discourse-setting-enable-tags-on-topics](https://github.com/denvergeeks/discourse-tag-styles/assets/322529/480a5129-151e-4218-a22f-11b63759adf0)